Small business marketing: Strategies to grow your business

 1. Define your goals

-Set clear, measurable goals – for instance, increasing brand awareness, growing social media followers, or generating more leads.
+Set clear, measurable goals, such as increasing brand awareness, growing social media followers, or generating more leads.

 2. Identify your target audience